Hosting virtual audits isn't a new phenomenon; the ZenQMS Quality Team frequently hosts multiple virtual audits a week.

 If you are using video conferencing platforms, you might consider having an onsite facilitator to ensure these platforms run smoothly.
 You'll want to ensure that you have a high connectivity level and clear communication between both parties.

-If you're using audit methods like sharing video screens, placing fixed cameras around the company, and sharing a live stream of the activities, keep your auditor informed.
+If you've placed fixed cameras around company premises to share a live stream of activities, keep your auditor informed.

 4. Proactively Address Privacy and Security Risks